2013–14 Australian bushfire season

 The summer of 2013–14 was at the time, the most destructive bushfire season in terms of property loss since the 2008–09 Australian bushfire season, with the loss of 371 houses and several hundred non-residential buildings as a result of wild fires between 1 June 2015 and 31 May 2016.
-The season also suffered 4 fatalities; 2 died in New South Wales, 1 in Western Australia and 1 in Victoria.
-One death was as a direct result of fire, 2 died due to unrelated health complications while fighting fires on their property, and a pilot contracted by the NSW Rural Fire Service died during an accident.
+The season also suffered four fatalities; two died in New South Wales, one in Western Australia and one in Victoria.
+One death was as a direct result of fire, two died due to unrelated health complications while fighting fires on their property, and a pilot contracted by the New South Wales Rural Fire Service died during an accident.

 Climate summary and predictions

 The season was predicted to have above average fire potential for most states including portions of the north west of Western Australia, the north west of the Northern Territory and large areas of central Queensland following below average rainfall and above average temperatures in these areas in the months leading up to the fire season.
 The year 2013 was the hottest on record in Australia, with the average temperature from September 2012 to August 2013 being calculated to be 22.9 C which is 1.1 °C (1.6 °F) higher than the 1961 to 1990 average.